ledenis/bullet-soft-doc/010_setup.md

 Preparing Makefiles using CMake
 -------------------------------

 We will use CMake to prepare the Makefiles in order to compile Bullet into C++ binaries.
 CMake is a building tool that makes the building process simpler in different operating systems.
 You can get it [here][cmake-download] on its official website, under the *Binary distributions* section.
+These procedures can be followed not only to compile Bullet Physics, but also any other libraries that can be compiled with CMake.

 Create a folder next to your Bullet source folder.
 For example, *D:\tuto\bullet-2.82-r2704-build*.
 This will contain the compiled files.
 Open CMake-gui.
 Next to *Where is the source code:*, browse to the source folder.
 Next to *Where to build the binaries:*, browse to the new empty folder.
 This looks like this: